eda-ricercatore/gulyas-scripts/notes/python.md

 >		Python Standard Library and other Python libraries.
 >	Else, the naming conflict will cause packages and modules not to be
 >		detected/recognized.
+>	Remember to place the UNIX/Linux shebang, so that I can run it as an
+>		executable script from the command line (via the "Terminal" application).